LabKey/Dockerfile/README.md

   3. Extract the `.jar` into the root of the repo:

      `tar -xzf [path/to/.tar.gz] --include='LabKey*labkeyServer*.jar' --strip-components 1 -C [path/to/repo/]`
+  4. non-embedded versions of LabKey (< 24.3) will need to rename the .jar to labkeyServer.jar

 ## TL;DR  ...
 Quick Start
   1. brew install docker jq awscli